credativ/plutono/docs/sources/datasources/influxdb.md

 ------------         | -------------
 `v.timeRangeStart`   | Will be replaced by the start of the currently active time selection.
 For example, *2020-06-11T13:31:00Z*
 `v.timeRangeStop`    | Will be replaced by the end of the currently active time selection.
 For example, *2020-06-11T14:31:00Z*
-`v.windowPeriod`     | Will be replaced with an interval string compatible with Flux that corresponds to Grafana's calculated interval based on the time range of the active time selection.
+`v.windowPeriod`     | Will be replaced with an interval string compatible with Flux that corresponds to Plutono's calculated interval based on the time range of the active time selection.
 For example, *5s*
 `v.defaultBucket`    | Will be replaced with the data source configuration's "Default Bucket" setting `v.organization`     | Will be replaced with the data source configuration's "Organization" setting

 For example, the following query will be interpolated as the query that follows it, with interval and time period values changing according to active time selection\):

-Grafana Flux query:
+Plutono Flux query:

 ```flux
 from(bucket: v.defaultBucket)